WillowyBoat2388/finanalytics-product/finnhub-batch-stock-pipeline/README.md

 This is a [Dagster](https://dagster.io/) project scaffolded with [`dagster project scaffold`](https://docs.dagster.io/getting-started/create-new-project).

+### Description
+    This repository contains a data engineering pipeline, that is used to fetch data from FinnHub API for a batch of stocks before it is then transformed and loaded into a Data Warehouse.
+After the ETL process is completed, the transformed data is then to be used to create insights in the form of a dashboard.

+### Infrastructure
+#### Tools & Services:
+- Dagster
+- Kubernetes
+- Python
+- AWS
+- Pyspark

+#### Code Quality
+- Unit Tests (Python): Pytest
+- Linter: Flake8, Black
+- Quality  Assurance: Great Expectations

 ## Getting started

 First, install your Dagster code location as a Python package.
 By using the --editable flag, pip will install your Python package in ["editable mode"](https://pip.pypa.io/en/latest/topics/local-project-installs/#editable-installs) so that as you develop, local code changes will automatically apply.